-Opens: September 19 Closes: November 15
+Opens: September 18 Closes: November 14

 Open Area: That portion of North Dakota east of U.S. Highway 281.

-Shooting Hours: 30 minutes before sunrise to: 1 p.m.
-CDT September 19 through October 31; 2 p.m.
-CST November 1 through November 15.
+Shooting Hours: 30 minutes before sunrise to 2 p.m. each day through end of season.

 A hunter may take up to 3 cranes in one day, provided all 3 birds are taken from Unit 1, or no more than 2 birds are taken from Unit 2.
 Nonresident sandhill crane hunters must possess either a small game license or a waterfowl license.
 Nonresident sandhill crane permits are valid for use within the dates and zones of nonresident waterfowl or small game licenses selected during purchase.
 Sandhill cranes may be taken from a floating craft, excluding a sink box, if such a craft is beached, or fastened within or tied immediately alongside any type of fixed hunting blind, or from such craft resting at anchor.